 Methods of teaching speech in the secondary schools.
 Attention will be given to the handling of extracurricular forensic activities.
 Prerequisite: a minor in speech.
+Offered second semester minor in speech.
 Offered second semester.

-FORENSICS

-209. Intercollegiate Peace Oratory One hour per year 211.
-Intercollegiate Oratory One hour per year 213.
-Intercollegiate Extemporaneous Speaking One hour per year 220.
-Thespian Productions One hour per year Membership in the Thespian group is limited and is by tryout.
+FORENSICS FORENSICS 209.
+Intercollegiate Peace Oratory One hour per year 211.
+Intercollegiate Oratory One hour per vear 213.
+Intercollegiate Extemporaneous Speaking hour - 220.
+Thespian Productions hour - Membership in the Thespian group is limited and is by tryout.
 The members will be given training in aspects of the production of drama.
 Students may p one year.
-The activity runs through the school year. the va rious pra ctical 310.
-Intercollegiate Interpretative Reading One hour per year 312.
-Intercollegiate Debating League Debaters Tournament Debaters hours hour
+The activity runs through the school year. deteri mined rious ann ually 310.
+Intercollegiate Interpretative Reading One hour per vear Intercollegiate Debating • • League Debaters Tournament Debaters Two I hours hour per per year vear